pinetr2e/scons-compiledb/README.md

 ### Enable and generation with command line option --compiledb

-Similar to above but, `enable_with_cmdline()` is used instead, which internally calls env.CompileDb() when the command line option is specified.
+Similar to above but, `enable_with_cmdline()` is used instead.
+It will build 'compile_commands.json' as default target with 'compildb' as alias name.

 ```python
 import scons_compiledb